Toby the Tram Engine

 Duck and the Diesel Engine

-The Barber telling off Duck for scaring his customer rather then crashing into the Barber Shop, then covering his face in shaving foam.
+- In "A Close Shave", the Barber tells off Duck for scaring his customer rather then crashing into the Barber Shop, then covering his face in shaving foam.

 Stepney the Bluebell Engine